 So if you're searching for clovers, multiply your luck by looking more intensely anywhere you find a single four-leafed clover.

-So what are your odds of looking over a four-leafed clover?
+So what are your odds of "looking over a four-leafed clover," as the song goes?
 Approximately one in 10,000 clover stems will have a four-leafed mutation.

-Now that might sound daunting, but according to the Minitab Blog, you can find that many clover plants in a rectangular area covering approximately three-by-four feet.
-So you don't need to cover a massive amount of area to find your lucky clovers.
+Now, that might sound daunting, but according to the Minitab Blog, it's actually not that much.
+If you are in a field full of clover, you can find that many plants in a three-by-four-foot area.
+So you don't need a crazy number of plants to have good odds of finding lucky clovers.

-If you try to check 10,000 individual leaves to see if one of them is a lucky clover, you're going to waste a lot of time and energy.
+If you try to check 10,000 individual leaves to see if one of them is a lucky clover, you'll waste a lot of time and energy.
 Luckily, there's a better way.

-Let your eyes scan over a limited area (an area about the size of an office desk works well, according to Scientific American).
-Don't try to look for individual leaves, just try to see if something pops out at you as looking a little bit different from the surrounding clover.
+Let your eyes scan a limited area (an area about the size of an office desk works well, according to Scientific American).
+Don't try to look for individual leaves, just try to see if something stands out as looking a little bit different from the surrounding clover.

 The mutation that causes more leaves to grow in some white clover plants most commonly results in four-leaf clovers.
 But sometimes, you end up with even more leaves, which is supposed to be even luckier.

 For example, six-leafed clovers are supposed to bring faith, hope, love, extra luck, money, and good fortune.